Computer Station Nation is reader-supported.

 |---|---|---|

-Not sure which one you use?
+Not sure which you use?
 Rest your hand on your current mouse without thinking about it.
-Flat palm with fingers barely curving is palm grip.
-Fingers arched and doing most of the work is claw.
-Only fingertips touching, back of mouse barely contacts your hand is fingertip.
+Flat palm, fingers barely curving: palm grip.
+Fingers arched and doing most of the work: claw grip.
+Only fingertips touching, back of mouse barely in contact: fingertip.
 Most people are palm or claw.
 Fingertip is more common in competitive FPS than anywhere else.

 Best gaming mice by game type